Transboundary Pacific salmon integrated fisheries management plan summary

 Details can be found at the Pacific Salmon Commission (PSC) website.

-An Allocation Policy for Pacific Salmon can be found on-line.
+An Allocation Policy for Pacific Salmon can be found on-line in our library.

 Allocation decisions are made in accordance with the Allocation Policy for Pacific Salmon.